lyoganathan/lyoganathan.github.io/_pages/about.md

 ## Work:

+Currently I'm a data engineer at Opendoor (Feb 2022 - ).
+I work on ETL pipelines for real estate data.

-Currently I'm a data analyst at SiriusXM.
-Im on the CRM team and I work on campaigns, experimentaiton, data visualization, dashboarding/reporting and automating data workflows.
-I also use statistics and machine learning to build, train, and deploy models to target customers.
+Before that I was a data analyst at SiriusXM on the CRM team (March 2020 - Feb 2022).
+I worked on campaigns, experimentaiton, data visualization, dashboarding/reporting and automating data workflows.
+I also used statistics and machine learning to build, train, and deploy models to target customers.

 ## Academic Background: